nfitzen/DeathSwap/README.md

 - Automatic or manual team assignment
     - Any players not already in a team are assigned to one
 - Automatically puts people into spectator when the game begins
+    - Doesn't automatically put people who join into spectator.
+There's an easier and faster way to implement this.
+It's `gamemode=spectator` in `server.properties`.
 - Customizable swap timer
     - 20-120s by default with 2 players.
 - Swap timer automatically scales with the number of players